 I took a liking to the site.
 So, this is where young people go to learn about specific horror films?
 I mused.
 In my day, we had Michael J. Weldon’s Psychotronic Encyclopedia of Film and whatever fanzines were up and running at the moment.
 Coverage of horror films in any sort of serious way that would be helpful to a researching writer was largely neglected.

 Well, I reasoned, I’m writing a book about the cheesy little horror and sci-fi pics from my region.
 If I want readers to know my book even exists, I’d best start making contact with sites that attract the same readership.
-I reached out to the owner of MOV!ES and MAN!A, Adrian J Smith, and offered to write entries about my films.
+I reached out to the owner of MOVIES and MANIA, Adrian J Smith, and offered to write entries about my films.

 Fortunately, he responded promptly.
 No, he didn’t want me writing reviews of my own films.
 Hmmm.
 I wonder why?
 He did, however, ask me to do a piece on the trials of the indie filmmaker in the early days of home video, specifically as regards my experiences with distributors.
 A piece of cake.
 That’s something I know a great deal about.